Skip to navigation

 Minarets on the Great Mosque of Aurangzeb

 Yes, the ghats are quite stunning, and make for some interesting walks.
 But behind every great man is a great woman, and behind the craziness of the ghats is the even more intense insanity of the old city.
-Like all cities that grow up steadily and totally unplanned, the old city is chaos, but it's a different sort of chaos from the more normal traffic and population clash of India's cities: in the old city of Varanasi the streets are seldom wider than eight feet, so there are no cars, no rickshaws and not so many people.
+Like all cities that grow up steadily and totally unplanned, the old city is chaos, but it's a different sort of chaos from the more normal traffic and population clash of India's cities; in the old city of Varanasi the streets are seldom wider than eight feet, so there are no cars or rickshaws, and there aren't so many people.
 It sounds like heaven.

 Varanasi railway bridge